 Whether you like it or not, you became a dog trainer the minute you went to get your new puppy or dog.
 The only way you will have a well behaved family dog or a responsive and obedient hunting dog, is to train your dog!

 Prepare your family for your new arrival.
-You’ll need to decide what rules you will have for your dog.
-And everyone will need to be consistent.
+You need to decide what rules you will have in your home, for your new dog.
+And everyone needs to be consistent.

 Successful Puppy Dog Training

-Whether you are training your dog for basic obedience or you are training him for hunting, there are a few secrets to success.
+Whether you are housebreaking your dog, training your dog for basic obedience or you are training him for hunting, there are a few secrets to success.
 When you follow these rules, you will end up with an obedient dog and a wonderful bond with him.

 Win Your Dog’s Mind

 Most important, keep in mind that your dog is not a person.
 He is a canine, a descendent from wolves.

 Your dog does not see the world the same as you do.
 Gestures and body language are more important than words to your puppy or dog.

 In fact, there are four events in the wolf pack that extremely important to the pack.
 These events determine who is in charge and how the others follow the leader’s commands or wishes.
 Simply by altering the way you act during these events, will put you in charge and your puppy or dog in the submissive or obedient position.